Executive perspectives on innovation

 ON BEING INNOVATIVE

-Several executives talked about internal initiatives they have to encourage innovation.
-These include everything from the hiring process, annual awards programs, special training, and designations of being an "expert" bestowed on those who innovate and deliver.
+Several executives talked about internal initiatives they have to encourage innovation in their organizations.
+These comprise everything from the hiring process, annual award programs, special training, and designations of being an "Expert" bestowed on those who innovate and deliver.

-"With 20 percent of revenues spent on R&D, innovation is at the heart of Thales's strategy, not only as a driver of growth, through the openness to new ideas, but also as a condition of performance, drawing inspiration from all areas of innovation to create a competitive advantage for our clients in terms of performance, usage and cost," said Erman.
+"With 20% of revenues spent on R&D, innovation is at the heart of Thales's strategy, not only as a driver of growth, through the openness to new ideas, but also as a condition of performance, drawing inspiration from all areas of innovation to create a competitive advantage for our clients in terms of performance, usage and cost," said Erman of Thales.
 "We do not announce ourselves as innovative, we are recognized as such."

-(This article was produced independently of the Reuters newsroom.
-It was created by the public relations department of another Thomson Reuters unit, the Intellectual Property & Science division.)

 (This article was produced independently of Reuters News.
 It was created by the public relations department of Thomson Reuters Intellectual Property & Science division, and Reuters Brand Content Solutions.)